gsarti/website-content/content/publication/mirage/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing"
-publication_short: "Arxiv"
+publication_short: "EMNLP 2024"
 comment: "* Equal contribution"

 abstract: "Ensuring the verifiability of model answers is a fundamental challenge for retrieval-augmented generation (RAG) in the question answering (QA) domain.
 Recently, self-citation prompting was proposed to make large language models (LLMs) generate citations to supporting documents along with their answers.
 However, self-citing LLMs often struggle to match the required format, refer to non-existent sources, and fail to faithfully reflect LLMs' context usage throughout the generation.
 In this work, we present MIRAGE --Model Internals-based RAG Explanations -- a plug-and-play approach using model internals for faithful answer attribution in RAG applications.
 MIRAGE detects context-sensitive answer tokens and pairs them with retrieved documents contributing to their prediction via saliency methods.
 We evaluate our proposed approach on a multilingual extractive QA dataset, finding high agreement with human answer attribution.
 On open-ended QA, MIRAGE achieves citation quality and efficiency comparable to self-citation while also allowing for a finer-grained control of attribution parameters.
 Our qualitative evaluation highlights the faithfulness of MIRAGE's attributions and underscores the promising application of model internals for RAG answer attribution."